-If your dog is licking and chewing at their paws excessively, or scratching their face so vigorously that it leads to sores, there’s a good chance your dog is experiencing an allergic reaction, and it could be due to food.
-Dogs that are diagnosed with a food allergy require dietary changes to track down the cause of the allergy, and determine new dietary options.
+If your dog is licking and chewing at its paws excessively or scratching its face so vigorously that it leads to sores, there’s a good chance your dog is experiencing an allergic reaction, and it could be due to food.
+Dogs that are diagnosed with a food allergy require dietary changes to track down the cause of the allergy and determine new dietary options.
 The main options your vet will recommend are a novel protein diet or a hypoallergenic diet.

 How Do Novel Protein Diets Work?

 A novel diet, which replaces your dog’s current food that may have had a variety of different protein sources with a single protein and a single carbohydrate source, is a helpful way to track down the cause of the food allergy.
 It’s very important that this new diet includes two ingredients that your dog hasn’t previously tried.
 In addition to a thorough history of your dog's diet over the past three to six months, this novel diet can help your vet to determine which ingredients cause your dog to experience an allergy.

 When you’re picking out a new food for your dog, make sure there aren't additional ingredients in the food.
 For instance, it's possible that you might purchase a lamb and potato food for your pet, but that it will actually contain lamb, potato, corn, and chicken.
 Since those other carbohydrates and proteins can be the cause of your dog's food allergy, having them included in the food defeats the purpose!
 Your dog’s symptoms will likely stick around, and you won’t get any further in determining which food causes your dog’s allergic reaction.